mitchv/javascript-sandbox/README.md

 People who are familiar with what we do, but have not yet attended an event.
 KS Copy:

-Join us on 6/9 for a carnal celebration, the likes of which would make Aphrodite blush.
+Join us on 6/9 for a carnal celebration, the likes of which would make Aphrodite giggle and Pan blush.

 Costume inspiration:
+- Shakespearian
 - Masquerade
+- Renaissance
 - Medieval
 - Mythology
+- Fantasy
 - Faery
 - Animals
 - Forest spirit